yinghuanchen/JobieWalkie/README.md

 [Suliz Basnet](https://github.com/sulizz) -->

 <p>
-JobieWalkie is collaborated effort to improve the job search process for software engineers, particularly App Academy job seekers.
+JobieWalkie is a collaborated effort to improve the job search process for software engineers, particularly App Academy job seekers.
 Job searching can be a tedious and/or disorganized task for any occupation where ambiguity in job titles, job descriptions, job requirements, and etc is rampant.
-The effort becomes more cumbersome as job postings can become old or newer job postings, prime listings, are buried in an ocean of links.
-JobieWalkie was designed reduce these issues by aggregating the latest job listings from LinkedIn, filtering job postings relevant to App Academy students' skillset, and providing a peer-to-peer community to assist fellow students in the search.
+The effort becomes more cumbersome as job postings become old or newer job postings, prime listings, are buried in an ocean of links.
+JobieWalkie is designed to minimize the impact of these issues by aggregating the latest job listings from LinkedIn, filtering job postings relevant to App Academy students' skillset, and providing a peer-to-peer community for networking.
 </p>

 <p align="center">